-Equally helpful may be the benchmarks provided by the economies that over time have had the best performance regionally or globally on the number of payments or the time required to prepare and file taxes (figure 8.2).
-These benchmarks help show what is possible in easing the administrative burden of tax compliance.
+The benchmarks provided by the economies that over time have had the best performance regionally or globally on the number of payments or the time required to prepare and file taxes (figure 8.2) help show what is possible in easing the administrative burden of tax compliance.
 And changes in regional averages can show where Israel is keeping up-and where it is falling behind.